 The Sonic was the brainchild of the alloy wheel manufacturer, Wolfrace.
-The company wanted to create an eye-catching concept car to showcase its new range of Sonic alloys – you might recognise the ‘pepper pot’ style, which was used in the Ford Fiesta XR2, Capri 2.8 Injection, and MG Metro 1300.
+The company’s boss, Barry Tracey, wanted to create an eye-catching concept car to showcase its new range of Sonic alloys – you might recognise the ‘pepper pot’ style, which was used in the Ford Fiesta XR2, Capri 2.8 Injection, and MG Metro 1300.
 It approached famed hot-rodder Nick Butler‘s Auto Imagination to come up with the car – and boy, did he create something rather special.

-> The last time it was seen was in 2010, when the original car (two were eventually built) went up for sale for a cool million quid…
+It was seen again in 2010, when the original car (two were eventually built) went up for sale for a cool £1 million…

 Sold in 2015 for rather less money